 Independent judiciary

 In Ethiopia, most public officeholders are linked to the ruling party.
-Corruption exists in various forms, including but not limited to clientelism, kleptocracy, rent-seeking and state capture.
-While anti-corruption laws remain strong in principle, they are not implemented adequately.
-In November 2022, Prime Minister Abiy stated that “corruption has become a threat to our national security.”
+Corruption exists in various forms, including, but not limited to, clientelism, kleptocracy, rent-seeking and state capture.
+While anti-corruption laws remain strong in principle, they are not adequately implemented.
+In 2022, a National Anti-Corruption Committee was established by the prime minister, and many public officials accused of corruption were arrested in 2023 and 2024.
+Some regional governments also established similar committees following the committee’s establishment at the federal level.
+However, some actions taken against public officeholders for abuse of office appear to have been politically motivated.

 Prosecution of office abuse